cvdlab-projects/weblar/presentations/2013-04-18/andrea/presentation.md

 The solution
 ===
 * The javascript implementation of this function will calculate the cartesian product descripted above.
 This function will be tested with simple models.
-We will use basic operations like "for cicles" and sorting algorithms.
+We will use basic operations like "for cicles" and sorting algorithm, to combine the input models' vertexes and cells.

 [Task's folder](https://github.com/cvdlab-bio/weblar/tree/master/projects/Extension%20of%20the%20LAR.js%20and%20LAR-DEMO.js)